This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 In the Stone Ages you used to buy a computer, install an OS on it, give it an IP address, and then you had a website.
 This worked for some people, and small projects, but it doesn’t scale well.

-Let’s propose a hypothetical: You are Netflix.
-You have times when lots of people are watching your shows, and other times when very few people are watching shows.
+Let’s propose a hypothetical scenario: You are Netflix.
+You have times when lots of people are watching shows, and other times when very few people are watching shows.
 You somehow need to be able to have enough servers for lots of people to watch, but you don’t want to waste resources when nobody is watching.
 The solution?
 Use the cloud!

 Netflix uses AWS, a cloud provider, to add and remove servers from its clusters as they’re needed.
-This means they pay a lot of money on Saturday night when people are inside watching Stranger Things, and they pay very little Wednesday morning when people are at work.
+This means they pay a lot of money on Saturday night when people are inside watching movies, and they pay very little Wednesday morning when people are at work.

 The reasons you would use the cloud is because you need something that either needs to scale fast, be cost effective, or will only exist for a short period of time.